 2. Cool baby down with a cold spoon

 A cool (though not frozen) metal spoon can be applied directly to a baby’s sore gums for nearly instant pain relief.
-The cool metal surface will numb your child’s sore gums, giving you and them a brief period of reprieve.
+The cool metal surface will numb your child’s sore gums, giving you both a brief period of respite.

 3. Massage their gums

-Due to the inherent risks of decay, some dentists do not advise parents to give their babies teething biscuits.
-With that said, children between the ages of 8 and 12 months may benefit from teething biscuits.
-Just be sure to supervise your child when they are chewing on teething biscuits, as these items can break apart to become choking hazards.
+Due to the inherent risk of decay, some dentists advise parents not to give their babies teething biscuits.
+With that said, children between 8 and 12 months can actually benefit from them.

 4. Frozen washcloth work